webgme/tutorials/_session6_auth/README.md

 3) Inside a cookie at `access_token` (configurable at gmeConfig.authentication.jwt.cookieId).

 If an authenticated userId doesn't have an entry in the webgme user database - the user will be created automatically with a random password.
 (Users can later visit the profile page and change their password.)
 These "inferred" users will not be able to create new projects by default, however in version v2.12.0 this is configurable `config.authentication.inferredUsersCanCreate = false`).

+Tokens passed via the url-query will be placed in the `access_token`-cookie by the webgme server.
+If configured to do so (default) - the webgme server will also renew such tokens when they're about to expire.

 ### Common issues
 If you have problems with faulty keys or are generating new keys for the same host clearing the stored cookies inside the browser can solve some 403 issues.